-Few plants have a longer history of cultivation or a more important role in ornamental gardening than peonies, and of the many species within the Paeonia genus, arguably the most popular and important is the Chinese peony (P. lactiflora), also known as common garden peony.
-These clump-forming, shrub-like perennial plants have enormous full flowers that appear in late spring and early summer.
-Peonies require winters cold enough to induce plant dormancy, so they are rarely used as garden plants south of USDA zone 7.
-On the other hand, many varieties are hardy down to minus 50 degrees Fahrenheit, so they are greatly prized in most northern gardens.
-Chinese peonies have been cultivated for centuries and there are many hundreds of cultivars, as well as P. lactflora x hybrids.
+Few plants have a longer history of cultivation or a more important role in ornamental gardening than peonies.
+Of the many species within the Paeonia genus, arguably the most popular and important is the Chinese peony (P. lactiflora), also known as common garden peony.
+These clump-forming, shrub-like perennial plants have enormous, highly fragrant flowers that appear in late spring and early summer.

-Peonies are normally planted as well-developed potted nursery plants in the spring, but bare-root plants, often ordered from online retailers, are typically planted in the fall.
-Chinese peony is a slow-growing plant that can take as long as three years to become mature enough to bloom, but you’ll be rewarded for your patience with a very long-lasting plant.
-Peonies are extraordinarily long-lived—they may survive 100 years or more.
+Well-developed potted peonies from the nursery are planted in the spring, but bare-root plants, often ordered from online retailers, are typically planted in the fall.
+Chinese peony is a slow-growing plant that can take as long as three years to become mature enough to bloom, but you’ll be rewarded for your patience with a long-lived plant—they may survive 100 years or more.

 Peonies contain a toxic substance, paeonol, that can cause gastrointestinal distress if ingested by pets.
 Peony is not included on lists of plants toxic to humans.

 |Mature Size||2–3 ft. tall and wide|

 |Sun Exposure||Full, partial|

 |Soil pH||Neutral (6.5 to 7.0)|